Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Reject a pending application' clearly states the action (reject) and the resource (application), and distinguishes from sibling 'accept_application'.
+The description clearly states the action ('Reject') and the resource ('a pending application'), which is specific and distinct from sibling tools like 'accept_application'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.